 Mentor assistance to work with you as you create the art.
 The mentor support is limited to a maximum of 4 paid hours and may be by email, skype or meeting depending on the mentor’s availability.
 When a project is selected, Byron Writers Festival will work with you/your group to discuss an appropriate Byron Writers Festival approved mentor to work with you.

 Appearance at a session at the 2018 Byron Writers Festival to present and discuss your artwork.
 If part of a group submission, then one member will be nominated as the representative and appears on stage.

 The selected projects will appear on the Byron Writers Festival website and magazine, northerly.

 Receive a single day pass to attend the appearance at the Byron Writers Festival.

 Just about any form of artwork.
 Samples listed below.
-If you would like to use a media format and are unsure if it would be accepted, please contact [email protected] to confirm prior to preparing your submission.
+If you would like to use a specific format and are unsure if it would be accepted, please contact [email protected] to confirm prior to preparing your submission.

-Examples of approved media forms: essay, story, podcast, poetry, video, photographs, digital medium, animation, performance art (you will have to arrange video recording of the performance), artwork (drawing, painting, digital), sculpture, spoken word, interactive art.
+Examples of approved forms: essay, story, podcast, poetry, video, photographs, digital medium, animation, performance art (you will have to arrange video recording of the performance), artwork (drawing, painting, digital), sculpture, spoken word, interactive art.

 Does my submission still belong to me?